csswizardry/csswizardry.github.com/_posts/2013-11-04-code-reviews-as-a-service.md

 The outcome of all of this is twofold.

-Firstly, and most obviously, the quality of your code on the reviewed site or app will be drastically improved.
+Firstly, and most obviously, the quality of your code on the reviewed site or app will be improved.
 The product itself will see benefits from a maintenance and scalability point of view.
 There is a direct benefit to the product, site, or app, in question.
 Talks and workshops are all well and good, but they only ever deal with deliberately chosen examples that may have no application or relevance to _your_ product.
 A review of your own code can deal with nothing _but_ realistic examples.

 Secondly, and _far_ more importantly, the review will give you and/or your team a detailed review of the way you work in general.
 The review will act as a